-Q. how to rid my garden of morning glories (which is very invasive)?
+Q. How can I rid my garden of morning glories (which are very invasive)?

 Ipomoea nil, commonly know as morning glory, can become an aggressive plant in a garden.

 Yes, a charming vine can self seed too easily, and can be invasive in some states.
 It's best to pull the seedlings as soon as seen if not desired.